oyasovsky/online-cv-game/README.md

 ### RAG Pipeline
 1. **Content Ingestion**: Markdown files are loaded and chunked into semantic segments
 2. **Embedding Generation**: Each chunk is converted to a vector using OpenAI's embedding model
-3. **Vector Storage**: Embeddings are stored in ChromaDB for fast similarity search
+3. **Vector Storage**: Embeddings are stored in Firebase Vector Search for fast similarity search
 4. **Query Processing**: User questions are embedded and matched against stored vectors
 5. **Context Retrieval**: Top 5 most relevant chunks are retrieved
-6. **Response Generation**: GPT-4 generates responses using retrieved context and Olga's personality
+6. **Response Generation**: GPT-3.5-turbo generates responses using retrieved context and Olga's personality

 ### Personality Layer
 OlgaGPT is configured with a detailed system prompt that captures: